 Considerations Implementation instructions Is a standalone server sufficient or do you need a high availability architecture?
 Installing the server or Deploying high availability Do you need to implement connection pooling?
-Deploying connection pooling What type of authentication to use?
+Deploying connection pooling What type of authentication should you use?
 Authentication options What actions should you take to avoid security vulnerabilities?
-Securing your deployment Where to host the Apache web server?
+Securing your deployment Where should you host the web server?
 Web server installation options